abridged/collabland-dev/telefrens/intro.md

 Creators get access to premium features such as:

-1. 1-click copy trade links to earn affiliate rewards when your Passholders trade using their link.
+1. 1-click [Copy Trade links](./copy-trade) to earn affiliate rewards when your Passholders trade using their link.
    - Passholders can trade crypto within their smart accounts following the intent specified by the Creator's Copy Trade link. ex. sell USD --> buy COLLAB.
    - Creators earn affiliate rewards from any trades made using the Copy Trade link.